Stephenlaye2/etc-challenge/README.md

 You can check hadoop path using ```hadoop fs -ls /``` command

 Once hadoop is setup, you need to create a topic.
-This project uses one topic but the topic has for partition. the dataset baches are consumed by their respective partitions. the partition range from 0 to 3.
+This project uses one topic but the topic has four partitions. the dataset batches are consumed by their respective partitions. the partition range from 0 to 3.

 **Kafka commands**